oren-ezer/cursor-recipes/impl notes & questions.md

 # implementation notes and questions

+## How to
+- run the frontend
+    - cd frontend && npm run dev
+- debug the frontend
+    - run the npm server from within the IDE
+- run the backend
+    - uv run uvicorn src.main:app --reload
+- debug the backend
+    - run the FastAPI server from within the IDE
+- run the backend tests
+    - "uv run pytest tests/ -v"
+    - or previous version "python -m pytest tests/ -v"

 ## General
 - how move or rename the "app" folder to "backend"
+    - create src with all without scripts and tests.
+    - move conftest to inside test (or remove completely)
 - is .env used only by the backend or also by the frontend?
+    - for both
 - do I need to know anything about what's in 'venv' folder?

 - what is the best practice for import statements - begining? when needed/used? mixture? (see imports in main.py)